noa-ehrenhalt/DataMining/README.md

 The website used contains javascript, therefore BeautifulSoup (a popular python scraping package) was not suitable for this project.
 As a result, selenium was used to access the data for further usage.
 Data scraped from the LA County Animal Control file is saved to a .csv file and imported into a database.
 In the Web_Scraper.py file there are wait and\or sleep statements in order to accommodate the page loading time.
+  The project also uses the Petfinder API to gather information about animals listed on the Petfinder website.
+An API key and secret code have been obtained and included in the config file for this purpose.